hengyuan-zhang-0/hengyuan-zhang-0/README.md

 - 😄 I am a Master's student at HMILab@PKU, supervised by Prof.Shanghang Zhang.
 - 🤔 My research focuses on 3D human modeling.
-- I am particularly interested in：
+- ⚡I am particularly interested in：
   - the perception and synthesis of human motion and human-environment interactions,
   - as well as driving digital humans and embodied intelligence through generated motion.